cda-tum/mqt-qmap/README.md

 circ_mapped, results = qmap.compile(circ, arch=FakeLondon())
 ```

-Optimally synthesizing a Clifford circuit is as easy as
+Optimizing a Clifford circuit is as easy as

 ```python3
 from mqt import qmap